 People are sorry for all sorts of unnecessary reasons.
 For getting in the way or for almost bumping into each other, for being real and saying it like it is for them, and for getting emotional or causing someone else to feel emotional.
 We say sorry even when it was someone else’s fault!

-It used to happen all the time with me.
-I’m small in stature to begin with and I noticed ironically, when I said it, I was sometimes sorry for taking up too much space or for wanting too much attention.
-This was back in the day when my sense of self-esteem and self-worth was not so healthy.
+Many years ago, I noticed the roots of over apologising in poor self esteem personally when I was regulary apologising for speaking up.
+I’m small in stature to begin with and I noticed ironically, when I said it, I was sorry for taking up too much space and attention.
+This was back in the day when my sense of self-esteem and self-worth was not as healthy as it is today.

 My challenge to you is this.